BrandonTur90/Spotify-Data-Analysis/README.md

 ## Machine Learning Model

-In our project, as a supervised machine learning model we will use Logistics Regression.
-Logistics regression is a classification model.
-With this model, we will try to answer the questions such as whether a song will be popular or no based on the song’s features.
-Our model predicts binary outcomes, whether a song is popular or no based on multiple variables such as acousticnes, danceability, duration_ms, energy, instrumentalnes, liveness, loudness	, mode, speechiness, tempo, valence.
+For our project, we are going to use Logistics Regression as a supervised machine learning model.
+Logistics regression uses classification as a method.
+Using this model, we will be able to predict whether a song will be popular based on its features.
+Based on multiple factors, our model predicts whether a song will be popular or not, including acoustics, danceability, duration_ms, energy, instrumentals, liveness, loudness, mode, speech, tempo, and valence.

-We will split the data into two: train and test datasets.
-The model will use the training dataset to learn from it.
-And as it learns, will use the testing dataset to assess its performance.
-Since we do not know how well the model will perform the unseen data, we will not use the entire dataset.
-That is why we will set aside a portion.
+Two sets of data will be created: a train dataset and a test dataset.
+Based on the training dataset, the model will be trained.
+To assess its performance, it will use the testing dataset while it learns.
+Our model cannot predict how well it will perform on unseen data, so we will not use the entire dataset.
+Instead, we will use the portion we have set aside.

 We will assign the variable X to input variables, and use the to predict y, the output.
 The features (X) will be acousticnes, danceability, duration_ms, energy, instrumentalnes, liveness, loudness, mode, speechiness, tempo, valence and the target will be the column outcome, where 1- represents a popular song and 0-not popular.
 After determining the X, y, we will split the dataset into training and testing sets: X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=1, stratify=y)
-As we train the model with the training data, we will create predictions for y-values, by using the testing X values (X_test).
+As we train the model with the training data, we will create predictions for y-values by using the testing X values (X_test).
-As we finish predicting the y values with the logistics regression model, we will determine the accuracy of the model, and then we will decide if any further model will be used to achieve a better accuracy.
+As we finish predicting the y values with the logistics regression model, we will determine the accuracy of the model, and then we will decide if any further models will be used to achieve better accuracy.

 * Advantages
   - Logistics regression is one of the simplest machine learning algorithms and performs great training effieciency is some cases.